krgamestudios/krgamestudios.com/public_html/src/coding.md

 <div class="ui raised segment">

 This is a cooperative Jukebox page, where users can upload .mp3 files and listen to them together.
 If you don't like a song, you can delete it instead.
-This is currently in beta.
+This is currently in alpha.

 * [Internet Jukebox](http://forest.krgamestudios.com/)
 * [Source Code](https://github.com/Ratstail91/forest)